Harajuku Architecture: 10 Great Buildings

-Yes, I know that in the past I’ve complained about buildings in Tokyo.
+Yes, I’ve complained about buildings in Tokyo in the past.
 Many of them are just concrete, steel, and glass boxes.
-But some areas are changing.
-Harajuku architecture is good.
+But changes are on the way.
+Harajuku architecture is a leader.
 Interesting developments have taken place there in recent years.

 Hugo Boss building